beny18241/GTaskALL/README.md

 # GTaskALL

-A modern Kanban board application built with React and TypeScript, integrated with Google Tasks.
+This is the GTaskALL Project - A modern task management application that integrates with Google Tasks API.

+## About

+GTaskALL is a web application that allows users to manage their tasks through a clean and intuitive interface, with seamless integration with Google Tasks.

+## Features (Coming Soon)

+- Google Tasks Integration
+- Modern UI/UX
+- Task Management
+- Real-time Updates
+- Cross-platform Support

+## Getting Started

+Stay tuned for setup instructions and documentation as the project develops.

 ## Features